ARTBA-Org/rws_cms/README.md

 4. Name the policy (e.g., `AmplifySSMAccess-<app-name>`) and create it
 5. Attach this policy to the IAM role used by your Amplify app

+### Troubleshooting AWS Amplify Deployment

+If you encounter issues with AWS Amplify deployment:

+1. **Package Lock Synchronization Issues**: Run `npm run update:lock` locally, commit the changes, and push to your repository.
+2. **Node.js Version Issues**: The project is configured to use Node.js 20.9.0 in AWS Amplify.
+If you need to use a different version, update the `amplify.yml` file.
+3. **Build Failures**: Check the build logs for specific errors.
+Common issues include:
+   - Missing environment variables
+   - Package dependency conflicts
+   - Node.js version compatibility issues

 ## Local Development

 1. Clone the repository